TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 What happens when I limit sharing for an account I hold jointly with someone else?

 Your choices will apply to you alone unless you tell us otherwise.
 However, your choice to limit sharing with nonaffiliates to market to you for credit card accounts or Sponsored Accounts will apply to all joint account holders.
 If you have more than one credit card account or Sponsored Account and you choose to opt out, you will need to do so for each account.

 Definitions Affiliates

 Companies related by common ownership or control.
 They can be Financial and nonfinancial companies.

-*   Our affiliates include companies that utilize the names Bank of America.
-Banc of America.
-U.S. Trust.
-LandSafe or Merrill Lynch, financial companies such as General Fidelity Life Insurance Company.
+*   Our affiliates include companies that utilize the names Bank of America, Banc of America, U.S. Trust, LandSafe or Merrill Lynch, as well as financial companies such as General Fidelity Life Insurance Company.

 Nonaffiliates

 Companies not related by common ownership or control.
-They can be Financial and nonfinancial companies.
+They can be financial and nonfinancial companies.

 *   Nonaffiliates we share with can include financial services companies such as insurance agencies or mortgage brokers, nonfinancial companies such as retailers, travel companies and membership groups, other companies such as nonprofit groups.

-Joint Marketing
+Joint marketing

 A formal agreement between nonaffiliated financial companies that together market financial products or services to you.